 This is a personal finance site.
 And while creating a plan to pay off debt, building a better budget, and increasing your income are all amazing ways to live a better life and finance your dreams, you won’t live your personal “best life” if you’re not a healthy, happy functioning adult.
-What follows below has nothing really to do with finance (other than interesting musings about my own life and business) so if you’re looking for practical money management tips, hit the back button on your browser.
+What follows below has nothing really to do with finance and everything to do with my own struggle with entrepreneur depression: how it’s affected my life, my earning power, and what I’ve learned along the way.

 Working for myself is the hardest thing I’ve ever done.

 I wrote in my 2016 recap that I didn’t hit any of the business goals I set for myself, like any good business owner I took some time off over the holidays to really examine the “why.”
 Why wasn’t I hitting my goals?
 I’d invested in myself and my business, I’d been taking course after course, and implementing and testing things over and over again.
 Nothing seemed to “move the needle,” not even in the slightest.

 I’m not saying I have all the answers, but a big conclusion I came to over the last few weeks is this: you can maintain a business if you’re not emotionally whole, but growing a business while you’re struggling to overcome a personal obstacle is damn near impossible.